 Public memorials are visited by millions of people around the world every year.
 More than 21 million people have visited the 9/11 memorial in New York City since it’s opening in 2011, for example.
 That number says a lot about what we find important as humans.
 With that in mind, join us in looking at the World’s Largest Memorials around the world.

-World's Largest Memorials
+The World’s Largest Memorials

 7. Vietnam Veterans Memorial

-Built in 1982, the Vietnam Veterans Memorial, also known as the Vietnam Wall, is a 3 acre memorial in Washington, DC, which holds the names of 58,000 dead soldiers along it's black marble surface.
+Built in 1982, the Vietnam Veterans Memorial, also known as the Vietnam Wall, is a 3 acre memorial in Washington, DC, which holds the names of 58,000 dead soldiers along it’s black marble surface.
 This memorial has not only become one of the most visited memorials in the United States, it is easily one of the most visited war memorials in the world.
-The Vietnam Wall is striking for it's memorialization of one of the most divisive and controversial wars in American history.
-As academics Mona Doreen Greenberg and Robert P. Watson state, the Vietnam Wall:
+The Vietnam Wall is striking for it’s memorialization of one of the most divisive and controversial wars in American history.
+As academics Mona Doreen Greenberg and Robert P. Watson state, the Vietnam Wall: “represents a new kind of memorial…: To reflect on controversial and difficult historical events and possibly heal deep scars in American society.”

 The Vietnam wall represents not only the debate about war in America but reflects the fears, insecurities and diverse opinions Americans hold.